Getting to know Doxycycline for Malaria Prevention

 - Ulceration of the oesophagus

 Photosensitivity is a reaction of the skin to sunlight.
-It is rare and can help be prevented by using high factor sunblock.
-If your skin does react to sunlight whilst using doxycycline you should seek medical help.
+It is rare with estimates put at approximately 3% of individuals being affected.
+Damage to the skin can be prevented or reduced by using high factor sunblock avoiding the midday sun, and by wearing clothing to cover exposed skin.
+If your skin does react to sunlight whilst using doxycycline you should seek medical help from a doctor.

-Ulceration of the oesophagus is also rare and can help be prevented by taking with a full glass of water and remaining upright after swallowing for at least 30 minutes.
+Ulceration of the oesophagus is also rare.
+You can reduce the risk by taking doxycycline capsules with a full glass of water and by remaining upright after swallowing them for at least 30 minutes.

-There are a range of other less common side effects which can be found in the product information leaflet.
+There is a range of other less common side effects which can be found in the product information leaflet.

 Doxycycline isn’t suitable for everyone.
-It should not be used in children under 12 as it can discolour the teeth grey/green.
+It should not be used in children under 12 as it can permanently discolour the teeth grey/green.
 It can also bind to growing bones and affect skeletal development.
-For this reason it is not recommended for use in pregnancy or breast feeding.
+For this reason, it is not recommended for use in pregnant women or breastfeeding either.
 It is not suitable for anyone with any known allergies to tetracycline antibiotics or anybody with sucrose intolerance.

-If you have reduced kidney or liver function you should check with your doctor before using.
+If you have reduced kidney or liver function you should check with your doctor or pharmacist before using.

 Absorption of doxycycline from the gut can be impaired when taken with antacids (tablets used to neutralise stomach acid e.g Rennie’s or Gaviscon).
 Use together should be avoided, but if unavoidable then the two tablets should be taken as far apart as possible.